jasonbot/weblog/content/weblog/onboardable-codebases.md

 # End

 I don't care how "complex" your needs are, your code is not special.
-You owe the respect to the people around you to make is possible (and, with empathy, _easy_) to get started on your team.
+You owe the respect to the people around you to make it possible (and, with empathy, _easy_) to get started on your team.